 At 1902 Software, we’ve seen our fair share of companies who wanted to replace their developers due to various reasons—like slow response to small jobs, too many errors in the system, underperformance, too-often ignored emails, etc.—but found themselves unable to turn their project over to us without first going through a grueling process to get a full copy of their system (including the source code), disrupting their business, and sometimes also having to pay a hefty unexpected fee because of some form of lock-in.

-In IT development, vendor lock-in can look like one or more of these scenarios:
+In software development, vendor lock-in can look like one or more of these scenarios:

-Sometimes, it’s only when the customer is ready to switch to another IT supplier that they find out that the copyright for the source code and other project materials are actually owned by the developer.
+Sometimes, it’s only when the client is ready to switch to another software development company that they find out that the copyright for the source code and other project materials are actually owned by the developer.
 Even if they are given a copy of the source code, the lack of ownership can limit, and sometimes even prevent, them from further development or modification of their system—as a result, they will eventually have to start all over again with the new supplier.

-If the website or webshop is built on a proprietary system that’s owned by the development company, the customer is completely dependent on this company for any modifications, upgrades, or fixes—no matter how small they may be.
-And in case the customer needs to change to another developer, they will have to start from scratch with another system as well.
+If the website or webshop is built on a proprietary system that’s owned by the development company, the client is completely dependent on this company for any modifications, upgrades, or fixes—no matter how small they may be.
+And in case the client needs to change to another developer, they will have to start from scratch with another system as well.

 Modified open source